Spatial Phonons: A Phenomenological Viscous Dark Energy Model for DESI: Compressed Likelihood fit in the Plane

-The phonons are therefore extremely light.
-Their mass is only a few times the present Hubble scale, so their associated Compton wavelength is of order the cosmological horizon.
-This is consistent with their interpretation as infrared degrees of freedom that probe the large scale structure of the brane and respond to the global expansion rather than to local microscopic physics.
-In this picture the viscous response of the medium and the transient departure of $w_{\rm eff}(z)$ from minus one both originate from very soft collective excitations of space itself, which remain dynamically relevant only when the Hubble rate is comparable to the phonon mass gap and become negligible at much earlier and much later times.
+This mass scale is around 30\% of the present Hubble scale, so the associated Compton wavelength is of order the cosmological horizon.
+This is consistent with the interpretation of the phonons as infrared degrees of freedom that respond to the global expansion and become most relevant when $H$ is comparable to the mass gap scale.